Ask your government to support media freedom in West Papua

 The people of West Papua desperately need international journalist access and media freedom in their country so that the outside world will be able to take notice of the human rights violations happening there.
 This will allow the international community to act to prevent such violence against the West Papuan people in the future and allow them their human rights including their long overdue right to self-determination.

-Thankfully, on 30th July this year, the New Zealand Parliament passed an historic motion, moving that “the House call upon the new President of Indonesia to commit to genuine media freedom in West Papua including the right of local and international journalists to report on the political situation there without risk of imprisonment or harassment by the Indonesian state.”
+In 2014, the New Zealand Parliament passed an historic motion, moving that “the House call upon the new President of Indonesia to commit to genuine media freedom in West Papua including the right of local and international journalists to report on the political situation there without risk of imprisonment or harassment by the Indonesian state.”
 The motion was passed with no opposition and is a major landmark on the road to journalists’ access to West Papua.
 With more governments supporting such essential media freedom, the more likely Indonesia is to finally open the sealed doors in West Papua and let the world find out about the real situation there.